Articles and interviews »

 — Heather Leviston, Classic Melbourne, 15 Apr 2014

-“Premiere performances by the Kuopio Symphony Orchestra are rare — luckily, this fall season saw one that turned out to be all the more successful.
+“Premiere performances by the Kuopio Symphony Orchestra are few and far in between — luckily, this fall season saw one that turned out to be all the more successful.
 Ilari Kaila’s Concerto for Cello and Chamber Orchestra is a work with a lot of substance, and which, I believe, would only mature as an experience for the listener with multiple performances.
 One hopes that Kaila’s concerto will not suffer the same unfortunate fate as so much of contemporary music: of the premiere performance being the only performance.

-“The concerto’s indisputable strength lies in its vigorously improvisatory character … Roi Ruottinen gave a powerful interpretation with his tenacious and versatile touch.”
+“The concerto’s indisputable strength lies in its vigorously improvisatory character… With his tenacious and versatile touch, Roi Ruottinen gave a powerful interpretation.”

 — Jussi Mattila, Keski-Savo, 5 Nov 2011

-“Ilari Kaila’s The Bells Bow Down for piano and string quartet is a chain of shaded waves of grief, where anguish assumes the forms of various, powerfully resonating textures of sound.”
+“Ilari Kaila’s The Bells Bow Down for piano and string quartet is a chain of shaded waves of grief, in which anguish assumes the forms of various, powerfully resonating textures of sound.”

 — Hannu-Ilari Lampila, Helsingin Sanomat, 19 Sep 2008